sgodfrey66/Polls_and_press/part_05/readme.md

 ## Congratulations!

-Welcome to the final day and final submission for DSI-CHI-3!
+Welcome to the final day and final submission for DSI-EAST-1!
 It has been a long road and a challenging 3 months, but welcome to your final stop: the presentation!

 ## Deliverable

-You will present your project and findings in a 12 minute presentation on _September 13, 2017_!
+You will present your project and findings in a 12 minute presentation on _December 20, 2017_!
 You should expect the members of your audience to be non-technical in nature.
 Your presentation should provide a summary of your problem, your approach to modeling that problem, and your ultimate findings.

 ## Things to Keep in Mind